Davide-Rossetti-PhD/Finance-NLP-API-Dashboard/README.md

 **FinNLP** is a full-stack finance project powered by **FastAPI**, **Streamlit**, **SQLite**, and **OpenAI GPT**.
 It generates synthetic financial data, provides smart visual analytics, and creates **AI-written financial reports** and **natural language Q&A**.

-> 🚀 Built for hackathons, portfolio demos, and AI finance enthusiasts.
+> 🚀 Built for personal projects, AI financial dashboards, and API Hackaton.
 > Everything runs automatically with **one single command**.

 ---